puppetlabs/puppetlabs-postgresql/README.md

 Specifies a hash of environment variables used when connecting to a remote server.

 Default value: Connects to the local Postgres instance.

-#### postgresql::server::group

-Creates a Postgres group.

-##### `connect_settings`
-Required.

-Specifies a hash of environment variables used when connecting to a remote server.

-Default value: `undef`, because groups only currently make sense in remotely-managed Redshift clusters.

-##### `db`
-Required.

-Specifies which database psql will use to perform certain checks, such as what settings exist for the current group prior to applying changes.

-##### `dialect`
-Reserved for future use.
-Currently both the 'postgres' and 'redshift' dialects are identical in operation.

-Default value: inherit from server settings.

-##### `groupname`
-Defines the name of the group to create.

-Default value: the namevar.

-##### `groupmembers`
-Defines the users that are part of the current group, if any.

-Default value: `undef`, which specifies an empty members list.

-##### `port`
-Optional port override for connecting to postgres when applying this group.

-Default value: inherit from `$connect_settings` or `postgresql::server::port`

 #### postgresql::server::pg_hba_rule